sameersbn/docker-redmine/README.md

 # Themes

 Just like plugins, redmine allows users to install additional themes.
-You can find a list of available plugins in the [Redmine Themes Directory](www.redmine.org/projects/redmine/wiki/Theme_List)
+You can find a list of available themes in the [Redmine Themes Directory](http://www.redmine.org/projects/redmine/wiki/Theme_List)

 ## Installing Themes